 “I know, and I wish you wouldn’t.
 Get them to fly here.”

 “They won’t.
 They think you are being mad about this.
 And besides, they are from the Alps: that is their haven and all they know.”

 * * *

-Red had worked as a foreign correspondent for various newspapers, and before that had served in Mali and Sierra Leon.
+Red had worked as a foreign correspondent for newspapers, and before that had served in a darker and more direct manner in Africa.
 He had been in enough tough spots to know when trouble was in the air.
 Paranoia, to him, was to be sure the worst was going to happen, and naivete was to be sure it would not.
-He believed his own sanity lay in remaining agnostic.
-And his safety in planning for both.
+He believed his own sanity lay in remaining agnostic, and his safety in planning for both outcomes.

-However, even he could not have predicted the rapidity of the collapse, starting with every flights in Europe being grounded within a few days of the volcanic battery unleashed.
+However, even he could not have predicted the rapidity of the collapse, starting with every flight in Europe being grounded within a few days of the volcanic battery being unleashed.
 Anira did not make it out.